pacak/bpaf/docs/data/combinatoric_api/_24_any.md

 --beta --alpha
 ```

 But with positional items `alpha` and `beta` results are going to be different.
+Earlier
+positional parser in the first example will capture value `alpha`, later positional parser will
+capture `beta`.
+For the second example earlier parser will capture `beta`.

 ```text
 alpha beta